Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Introduction

 \section{Introduction}

 Since Jean Bourgain's work in the 1990s, invariant measures have been an important tool in probabilistic solution theory of dispersive PDEs.
-Bourgain initially considered the nonlinear Schrödinger equation
+Bourgain originally studied the nonlinear Schrödinger equation

 on one-dimensional torus $\Tor$ \cite{bourgain_periodic_1994}.
-He proved almost sure well-posedness in the Sobolev space $H^{1/2-\varepsilon}$ when the initial data is distributed according to a so-called $\phi^4$ measure.
+He proved almost sure wellposedness when the initial data is sampled from the natural Gibbs measure.
+We are interested in $p=2$, in which case the Gibbs measure is the (complex) $\phi^4$ measure from quantum field theory.
 Later on in \cite{bourgain_invariant_1996}, he extended the result to $\Tor^2$.
-In two or more dimensions the $\phi^4$ measure is supported on distributions, and it then becomes necessary to renormalize the nonlinearity $u^3$ by Wick ordering, denoted by $\wick{u^3}$.
+In two or more dimensions the $\phi^4$ measure is supported on distributions, and it then becomes necessary to renormalize the nonlinearity by Wick ordering:

 Our main subject is the defocusing massive nonlinear wave equation